Steinkraft Zeolith nährstoffreiches Gemüse Blog Erdbeeren im Garten – klein, rot und voller Nährstoffe

 The best-known nutrients in strawberries are Vitamin C and folic acid.
 But the truly exciting substances are the secondary plant compounds—and strawberries have a lot of them.

-Anthocyanins—the plant pigments that give strawberries their intense red color—are the same compounds found in red onions and blueberries.
+Anthocyanins—the plant pigments that give strawberries their intense red color—are the same compounds we know from red onions and blueberries.
 They have strong antioxidant and anti-inflammatory effects and protect cell membranes.
-Studies show that regular intake of anthocyanin-rich foods is associated with a lower risk of heart disease and certain cancers.
+Studies show that regular intake of anthocyanin-rich foods is associated with a lower risk of heart disease and certain types of cancer.

-Ellagic acid is a polyphenol found in this concentration almost exclusively in strawberries and raspberries.
-Ellagic acid is converted in the body into so-called urolithins—substances that are being intensively researched, particularly in connection with cell health, anti-inflammatory properties, and the health of the gut microbiome.
+Ellagic acid is a polyphenol that occurs in this concentration almost exclusively in strawberries and raspberries.
+Ellagic acid is converted in the body into urolithins—substances that are being intensively researched, particularly in connection with cell health, anti-inflammatory properties, and the health of the gut microbiome.

 Quercetin, kaempferol, and catechins—other flavonoids found in strawberries that, together with anthocyanins, form a powerful antioxidant network.